- What Role Does an Amazon Product Listing Serve?

 A+ Content

-If A+ Content is already available, the product description will be hidden for sellers.
+If A+ Content is enabled, the standard product description is hidden for sellers.

 While only a fraction of customers read through the product description, those who do have a significant level of purchase interest.
 A well-crafted product description presents your final opportunity to sway potential buyers who might still be on the fence, persuading them to choose your product.
 As such, your product description should effectively showcase the unique qualities of your product, provide a detailed elaboration of the bullet points, and incorporate a strong emotional appeal.